integreat-io/integreat-transporter-mongodb/README.md

 Aggregation is supported by specifying a pipeline on the `aggregation` property on the `options` object.
 If a query or a sort order is specified, they are put first in the aggregation pipeline, query first, then sorting.
-Aggregations don't support paging, and combining `pageSize` with `aggragation` will give a `badrequest` error.
+Aggregations don't support paging, and combining `pageSize` with `aggregation` will give a `badrequest` error.

 Example of an aggregation pipeline: